Paspalum repens

 Paspalum repens, known as horsetail paspalum or water paspalum, is a species of grass native to South America, Central America, and North America.
 It is often called Paspalum fluitans, though this name is treated as a synonym of P. repens in Kew's Plants of the World Online database and the Flora of North America project.
+It is an obligate wetland species, often found submersed or floating in shallow water bodies or on the edges of rivers.
+It grows to be about a foot tall, with lance shaped leaves, spongy air-filled stems, and often a reddish tint.
+Inflorescence takes the form of spikelets.